revanthkunche1206/amfoss-tasks/task-00/README.md

-Installing Linux
+**Installing Linux**

-I have sucessfully Installed ubuntu linux, No issues faced during the Installing.
+I have successfully Installed ubuntu linux, No issues faced during the Installing.